 - If you have severe pain and/or swelling in your stomach - You're very drowsy all day

 - Your skin or the whites of your eyes have turned yellow - You feel confused or foggy

-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.

 Taking care of your liver: